muhammadaqibdev937-sys/DeltaBatch/README.md

-# React Basics – First Project 🚀
+# React :🚀

-Simple starter React project to learn and understand the very basics.

-Created with **Vite + React**
-Perfect for absolute beginners!

----

 ## 📋 What You'll Learn Here

 - How to create a React project with Vite
-- Project folder structure
+- Understanding project folder structure
-- Creating & using components
+- Creating & using your first component
 - Import / Export in React
-- Basic JSX rules & writing HTML in JS
+- Basic JSX rules & writing HTML inside JavaScript
-- Using curly braces `{}` for JavaScript inside JSX
+- Using `{}` curly braces for JavaScript in JSX

----

 ## ⚡ Quick Start